lucas-codes-stuff/lucas-codes-stuff/README.md

 ## ✨ Fun Facts

 - 💬 I love writing **poetry** 📖, working out 🏋️, and practicing **Jiu-Jitsu**.
-- I'm a big fan of the Pittsburg Steelers 🏈
+- I'm a big fan of the Pittsburgh Steelers 🏈
 - I was in the Michigan Army National Guard 💂🏼‍♂️

 ---